 No matter who you are, no matter how “perfect” your parents or caretakers were, you will have trauma that influences you every moment of every day.
 Breathwork helps you tap into your innermost layers and gain insights into what shapes you as a human being.
 Once you have these insights and understanding, you can then start recreating your life the way you envision it.

 I personally released all of my childhood trauma within the first three months of doing breathwork.
 It caused such a dramatic and positive change in me, that everyone who knew me asked what I’d been doing.
 They also wanted to try breathwork because it was so obvious that I was a calmer and happier person.
-Breathwork also removes fear of people and situations.
+In addition to releasing trauma, breathwork also removes fear of people and situations.

 2. Increases self-love, self-esteem, and confidence